KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 3. For Clusters:

-   In addition to adding the nifi/kylo user to the supergroup on the edge node you also need to add the users/groups to the name nodes on a cluster.
+   In addition to adding the nifi and kylo users to the supergroup on the edge node you also need to add the users/groups to the **NameNodes** on a cluster.

-   **Hortonworks**
+   **Hortonworks (HDP)**

 .. code-block:: shell